yzd-v/FGD/README.md

 ## Install MMDetection and MS COCO2017
   - Our codes are based on [MMDetection](https://github.com/open-mmlab/mmdetection).
 Please follow the installation of MMDetection and make sure you can run it successfully.
   - This repo uses mmdet==2.11.0 and mmcv-full==1.2.4
+  - If you want to use higher mmdet version, you may have to change the optimizer in apis/train.py and build_detector in tools/train.py.
+  - For mmdet>=2.12.0, if you want to use inheriting strategy, you have to initalize the student with teacher's parameters after model.init_weights().
 ## Add and Replace the codes
   - Add the configs/. in our codes to the configs/ in mmdetectin's codes.
   - Add the mmdet/distillation/. in our codes to the mmdet/ in mmdetectin's codes.